 Truck accidents are different from car accidents in several ways.
 The injuries and damage can be much more severe, the causes can be complex, trucking companies and other corporate parties may be involved, and federal regulations and transportation laws apply.

-If you or a loved one were involved in a truck accident, our Kansas City truck accident lawyer is ready to answer your questions and help you make a good decisions that will protect your rights.
-We offer free consultations with no obligation to hire our firm, so please contact us at 816-203-0143 or by using the form below.
+If you or a loved one were involved in a truck accident, our Kansas City truck accident lawyer is ready to answer your questions and help you protect your rights.
+We offer free consultations with no obligation to hire our firm, so please call us at 816-203-0143.